Traditional SEO

 Alt Text

-Alt text helps search engines understand your images (better SEO, usually keyword focus) and provides context for viewers who can’t see them (improved accessibility), making your website more user-friendly overall.
+Alt text helps search engines understand the content of your images (usually with a keyword focus for better SEO) and provides context for viewers who can’t see them (improved accessibility), making your website more user-friendly overall.

 Bolding of Services